Nicell/lynx/docs/src/content/docs/reference/context.md

 ### `req`

 The request object.
 Contains information about the incoming request.
-This table extends the [Lune ServeRequest](https://lune-org.github.io/docs/api-reference/net#serverequest) with the `params` field, which is a table of key-value pairs representing path parameters.
+This table extends the [Lune ServeRequest](https://lune-org.github.io/docs/api-reference/net#serverequest) with the following:

+- `params`: `{string: string}`
+  - Path parameters extracted from the route path.
+- `valid`: `{string: any}`
+  - Validated data from the request.
+This table is populated by the [validator](/reference/validation).
+- `:json()`:
+  - Parse the request body as JSON.

 ```luau
 app:get("/hello/:name", function(c)